Frequently Asked Questions About CETI Courses

 They are good for two years.
 The information is updated regularly because oncology is an ever-changing field and the information becomes outdated quickly.

 As previously stated, the information is changing daily.
 In order to ensure the qualifications of our Cancer Exercise Specialists®, we must be able to ensure that they are up-to-date on the most current information in the world of exercise oncology.
-This can be done by providing applicants with the most current edition of the handbook (updated every two years), or requiring them to take CETIs’ cancer-specific CEU courses.

 What is the cost for re-qualification?